alison-carrera/onn/README.md

 # Non-linear Contextual Bandit Algorithm (ONN_THS)

 The ONN_THS acts like a non-linear contextual bandit (a reinforcement learning algorithm).
-This algorithm works with the non-linear exploitation factor (ONN) plus an exploration factor provided by Thompsom Sampling algorithm.
+This algorithm works with the non-linear exploitation factor (ONN) plus an exploration factor provided by Thompson Sampling algorithm.
 The ONN_THS works with 'select' and 'reward' actions.
-For more detailed example, please look at the jupyter notebook file in this repository.
+For more detailed examples, please look at the jupyter notebook file in this repository.

-The great thing about this algoroithm is that it can be used in a online manner and it has a non-linear exploitation.
-The algorithm can learn differents kind of data in a reinforcement learning way.
+The great thing about this algorithm is that it can be used in an online manner and it has a non-linear exploitation.
+This algorithm can learn different kind of data in a reinforcement learning way.

 ## How to use
 ```python